Making a referral

 - The name, address and contact details of the person making the referral must be included.
 Anonymous referrals will not be accepted via the online form, as more information may be needed or details clarified by the receiving worker.

 - The on-line system should not be used where there are concerns about the safety of a child.
-Any concern of this nature should be telephoned to the appropriate Children's Contact and Referral Team, or, out of hours, to the Emergency Duty Team, without delay.
+Any concern of this nature should be telephoned to the appropriate Integrated Access and Referral Team, or, out of hours, to the Emergency Duty Team, without delay.